bdjnk/hangman/README.md

 hangman
 =======

-Command line hangman game written in C
+A simple command line hangman game, written in C